WebAssembly/module-linking/proposals/module-types/Explainer.md

 gives module types a text format parse rule.

-The module type text format is derived from the existing module definition text format by simply dropping all internal details.
+The module type text format is derived from the existing module definition text format (extended with single-level imports) by simply dropping all internal details.
 This is symmetric to how function types are derived from function definitions by dropping function bodies.
 For example, this module:
 ```wasm
 (module
   (memory (import "a") 1 2)